MV10/dotnet-uptime/README.md

 Note that the `diags` counter collection interval is _also_ the interval at which data is pushed to OTLP collectors.
 When running in interactive mode monitoring a specific PID (console output), the rate is always 1 second, but any configured OTLP collection will continue at the configured rate.
 Collectors are expected to downsample to whatever data they actually wish to process and store.

-The `summarycommand` setting controls the `summary` command, which reports via named pipe the command lines of monitored processes.
+The `summary` command uses a named pipe to report the command lines of monitored processes.
 As such, it may expose passwords, tokens and connection strings.
-Unlike `list` and `procs`, which run their own discovery under the calling user's privileges, `summary` asks the running service, so an unprivileged caller would be "borrowing" the service's view of every process on the host. `disabled` (the default) refuses the command entirely. `elevated` requires an elevated user account (root on Linux, or an Administrator role on Windows).
-Linux enforces this at the OS level, but on Windows it is only a check within Uptime itself (in theory, someone could query this data by remotely connecting to the Windows named pipe over the network).
+Unlike `list` and `procs`, which run their own discovery under the calling user's privileges, `summary` asks the running service, so an unprivileged caller would be "borrowing" the service's view of every process on the host.
+Therefore a `summarycommand` setting of `disabled` (the default) refuses the command entirely.
+The `elevated` option requires an elevated-permissions user account (root on Linux, or an Administrator role on Windows).
+Linux enforces elevated access at the OS level, but on Windows it is only a check within Uptime itself (in theory, someone could query this data by remotely connecting to the Windows named pipe over the network).

 ### [include] and [exclude] Config Sections

 The `[include]` and `[exclude]` sections are mutually exclusive and define which processes Uptime will monitor.
 When `[include]` is used, only matching processes are monitored and all others are ignored.
 When `[exclude]` is used, all eligible process are monitored except those matching anything in the list.

-A list entry matches a process by _either_ its executable filename _or_ its managed entrypoint assembly name.
+Items in these sections match a process by _either_ its executable filename _or_ its managed entrypoint assembly name.
 Neither alone identifies every .NET process scenario.
 A native host such as `w3wp.exe` has no entrypoint assembly, so it can only be named by filename.
 Conversely, every framework-dependent application launched as `dotnet myapp.dll` has the filename `dotnet`, so filename is unreliable and only the assembly name (`myapp`) identifies it (an espeically common case on Linux).
 For self-contained and platform-specific builds the two are the same name, so either works.

 **Matching is case-insensitive.** When a process could match two different rules, the one naming the entrypoint assembly wins because it is more specific.